VelocityVMM/Velocity/docs/APISPEC-1.0.md

 > **Note**
 >
-> Only users that are in the `usermanager` group can assign users to groups
+> A user cannot assign other users to higher groups than its own.
+He needs the `usermanager` permission for the group to assign to.

 **Request:**